-Discover the link that Stratford Butterfly Farm has to the Rainforests of Belize and the ancient Maya civilisation whose artefacts have been replicated and are now on display in the Flight Area.
+Discover the link that Stratford upon Avon Butterfly Farm has to the Rainforests of Belize and the ancient Maya civilisation whose artefacts have been replicated and are now on display in the Flight Area.

 After your visit take a look in the Papillon Gift Shop which offers a wide range of beautiful butterfly and nature inspired gifts for all ages.

-Enjoy the unique pleasure of watching hundreds of the world's most spectacular and colourful butterflies flying all around.
+Enjoy the unique pleasure of watching hundreds of the world’s most spectacular and colourful butterflies flying all around Stratford Upon Avon Butterfly Farm.
 You can see them feeding and flying in a wonderful tropical environment.

 Our landscaped tropical greenhouse is the largest tropical butterfly display in the UK!
-Throughout the year we have over 250 different species of tropical butterfly from 20 different countries.
-There are approximately 1,500 free flying individual butterflies, sometimes a few more, sometimes a few less.
+Throughout the year we have over 250 different species of tropical butterfly sourced from 20 different countries.
+There are approximately 2 000 free flying individual butterflies, of all shapes, sizes and colours.
+Sometimes there are a few more, sometimes a few less.

-In the Discovery Zone you can see all the stages of the butterfly's life cycle, including the egg, the caterpillar, the chrysalis and the adult butterfly.
+In the Discovery Zone you can see all the stages of the butterfly’s life cycle.
+Learn about the egg, the caterpillar, the chrysalis and the adult butterfly.